 "Having integrity as one of our qualities makes our journey through life much easier; integrity without truth is not integrity."

 Growing up in Mexico, Salvador "Sal" Barajas and his family immigrated to the United States when Sal was 18.
-He enlisted in the Air Force shortly after and, while serving in the Air Force, received training as a technical illustrator.
-After the Air Force, Sal continued to develop as an artist, studying art design at the Los Angeles Trade-Technical College and then attending the Academy of Arts in San Francisco and San Diego.
-A strong sense of community, justice, and integrity guide Sal in his work as a professional art director and community muralist.
-In the 1970's, he was one of the original muralists to paint the world famous San Diego Chicano Park murals, later playing an important role in their preservation and restoration.
+After serving in the U.S. Air Force, Sal developed as an artist, studying advertising design at Los Angeles Trade-Technical College then attending the Academy of Arts in San Francisco and San Diego State University.
+A strong sense of community, justice and integrity has guided Sal in his work as a professional art director and community muralist.
+In 1973 he was one of the original muralists to paint the world famous San Diego Chicano Park murals, later playing an important role in the Chicano Park Mural Restoration Project.
+Sal and his wife are major proponents of education and, as a result, all four of their children have graduated from college.
+Sal owns Motivational Designs, a business that provides teachers with classroom tools that promote bilingual education.

 "In the beginning you do artwork to fulfill material needs, in later years you create to satisfy your soul."